IOriens/wxml-transpiler/README.md

 ## Intro

-Use compiler carried with Vue.js to transpile wxml ([Grammers to Support](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/view/wxml/)).
+Port of wcc.cpp/wcc/wcc.exe to JavaScript: use compiler carried with Vue.js to transpile wxml ([Grammers to Support](https://mp.weixin.qq.com/debug/wxadoc/dev/framework/view/wxml/)).

 ## Give it a Try